 If you save such a new document, it will be saved in PDF+ format.
-See PDF, PDF+ and Normalized PDF on page 48.
+See PDF, PDF+ and Normalized PDF on page 37.

-If you have multiple documents open, you can choose File > Close All or the shortcut Cmd + Alt + W (Mac) or Ctrl + Alt + W to close all documents.
+On Mac, if you have multiple documents open, you can choose File > Close All or the shortcut Cmd + Alt + W to close all documents.

-If you have multiple documents open, you can choose File > Close All or the shortcut Cmd + Alt + W (Mac) or Ctrl + Alt + W to close all documents.
+On Mac, if you have multiple documents open, you can choose File > Close All or the shortcut Cmd + Alt + W to close all documents.